Pence says "history will hold" Trump "accountable" for his election denial

 In some of his harshest language to date, former Vice President Mike Pence Saturday night condemned former President Donald Trump's continued election denialism, calling Trump's actions "wrong."

-"History will hold Donald Trump accountable," Pence said, addressing an audience of politicians and journalist at the Gridiron Club Dinner in Washington, D.C.
+"History will hold Donald Trump accountable," Pence said, addressing an audience of politicians and journalists at the Gridiron Club Dinner in Washington, D.C.

 "President Trump was wrong," Pence said about Trump's baseless claims that there was voter fraud in the 2020 election.
 "I had no right to overturn the election, and his reckless words endangered my family and everyone at the Capitol that day.
 And I know that history will hold Donald Trump accountable for his actions."

-Pence also criticized right-wing politicians and media personalities who have sought to sanitize the Capitol attack on Jan.
-6, 2021.
+Pence also criticized right-wing media personalities who have sought to sanitize the Jan.
+6, 2021, Capitol attack.

 "It was not, as some would have you believe, tourists visiting the Capitol," Pence said.
 "Tourists don't injure 140 police officers by sightseeing.
 Tourists don't break down doors to get to the speaker of the House."